openservicemesh/osm/demo/README.md

 ## Configure Environment Variables
 In the root directory of the repo create a `.env` file.
 It is already listed in `.gitignore` so that anything you put in it would not accidentally leak into a public git repo.
 The `.env` file should contain the following Bash variables:
-   - `K8S_NAMESPACE` - Namespace within your Kubernetes cluster, where OSM will be installed.
+   - `K8S_NAMESPACE` - Namespace within your Kubernetes cluster where OSM will be installed.
 This cannot be the `default` namespace because it has to be a namespace that can be deleted.
+   - `BOOKBUYER_NAMESPACE` - Namespace where the bookbuyer app will be deployed to
+   - `BOOKSTORE_NAMESPACE` - Namespace where the bookstore app will be deployed to
+   - `BOOKTHIEF_NAMESPACE` - Namespace where the bookthief app will be deployed to
+   - `OSM_ID` - An ID to uniquely identify an OSM instance within the cluster.
+For example: `osm-local`
    - `AZURE_SUBSCRIPTION` - the Azure subscription where your Kubernete cluster resides.
 The demo will use this to configure the Endpoint Discovery Service's cloud observer.
    - `CTR_REGISTRY` - URL of the container registry.
 For example: `draychev.azurecr.io/osm`
    - `CTR_REGISTRY_CREDS_NAME` - name to be used for the Kubernetes secrets resource to be created from the Docker container registry.